DvorakDwarf/firefly-automaton/README.md

 You need Rust installed and I believe that's it
 1. `https://github.com/DvorakDwarf/firefly-automaton.git`
 2. `cd firefly-automaton`
-3. Edit parameters for the simulation in `constants.rs`
+3. Edit parameters for the simulation in `constants.rs` if you want
 4. `cargo run --release`
 5. PROFIT